RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 References
 ==========
-[1] Bazzoli A, Karanicolas J. _"Solvent hydrogen-bond occlusion": A new model of polar desolvation for biomolecular energetics_ .
-J Comput Chem.
-2017 Mar 20. doi: 10.1002/jcc.24740.
+[1] Bazzoli A, Karanicolas J. _"Solvent hydrogen-bond occlusion": A new model of polar desolvation for biomolecular energetics_ (2017) J Comput Chem 38:1321–1331.